iluwatar/java-design-patterns/servant/README.md

 In this example, the `Servant` class provides services to the `Royalty` objects.
 The `Servant` class doesn't know about the specific implementation of the `Royalty` objects, it only knows that it can provide certain services to them.
 This is a good example of the Servant design pattern.

-## Applicability
+## When to Use the Servant Pattern in Java

-* Use the Servant pattern when you need to provide a common functionality to a group of classes without polluting their class definitions.
+* Use the Servant pattern when you need to provide a common functionality to a group of classes without polluding their class definitions, perfect for enhancing Java application architecture.
 * Suitable when the operations performed on the objects are not the primary responsibility of the objects themselves.

-## Known Uses
+## Real-World Applications of Servant Pattern in Java

 * In GUI applications to handle operations like rendering or hit-testing which are common across different UI components.
 * In games where various entities (like players, enemies, or items) need common behavior such as movement or collision detection.
 * Logging or auditing functionalities that are required across multiple business objects.

-## Consequences
+## Benefits and Trade-offs of Servant Pattern

 Benefits: